Merry TEFL Christmas: Christmas Around the World!

 The Giant Lantern Festival, Philipines

 On the Saturday before Christmas Eve, the city of San Fernando holds the Giant Lantern Festival.
-Eleven villages take part in a competition to build the best (read: most elaborate) lantern.
-While originally the lanterns were made from origami paper and lit by a candle, today the lanterns can measure up to six meters in diameter and are lit by electric bulbs.
+Eleven villages take part in a competition to build the most elaborate lantern.
+Originally made from origami paper and lit by a candle, today the lanterns can measure up to six meters in diameter and are lit by electric bulbs.
 They truly are a sight to behold.

 Misa de Gallo, Costa Rica

-Because the majority of the population in Costa Rica is Roman Catholic, Midnight Mass on Christmas Eve is a very important occasion.
-Called Misa de Gallo, or the Mass of the Rooster, it is followed by a meal of pork and chicken tamales wrapped in plantain leaves.
+Because the majority of the population in Costa Rica is Roman Catholic, Midnight Mass on Christmas Eve is muy importante.
+Called Misa de Gallo, or the Mass of the Rooster, it’s followed by a meal of pork and chicken tamales wrapped in plantain leaves.

 Christmas Eve, Poland

-In Poland, on Christmas Eve, families wait until the first star has appeared in the sky before they eat dinner together.
+If you’re in Poland for Christmas, you’re in for a treat!
+But before you get involved in any celebrations, your house needs to be in tip-top condition.
+So the days before Christmas are spent dusting, washing and cleaning.
+On Christmas Eve, families wait until the first star has appeared in the sky before they eat dinner together.
 They eat oplatek (a wafer), with each person breaking off a piece as they wish each other Merry Christmas.
 An extra place is set at the table for any uninvited guests.
+And much to the dismay of every child in Poland, Christmas presents can only be opened once dinner is finished!

 KFC Dinner, Japan